-A number of operational assessment models use hauls as a proxy in some form when setting ISS for age and length composition data Hulson et al. (2021).
-This is derived from a result found in Pennington et al. (2002) who investigated length frequency sampling and, based on the level of intra-haul correlation, determined that for the species that were investigated, on average, the ISS was one fish per haul However, we note that the conclusion made in Pennington et al. (2002) was not that the number of hauls should be used as a proxy for ISS in the assessment model data fitting procedure, but rather, that in order to potentially increase the ISS and have a better estimate of the level of intra-haul correlation that samples should be taken from an increased number of hauls.
+A number of operational assessment models use hauls as a proxy in some form when setting ISS for age and length composition data (Hulson et al. 2021).
+This is derived from a result found in Pennington et al. (2002) who investigated length frequency sampling and, based on the level of intra-haul correlation, determined that for the species that were investigated, on average, the ISS was one fish per haul.
+However, we note that the conclusion made in Pennington et al. (2002) was not that the number of hauls should be used as a proxy for ISS in the assessment model data fitting procedure, but rather that in order to potentially increase the ISS and have a better estimate of the level of intra-haul correlation, samples should be taken from an increased number of hauls.
 This result was further substantiated in Siskey et al. (2023), who also suggested that increasing the number of hauls while decreasing the sampling effort on any given haul was preferable to increasing the sampling effort within any given haul at the expense of sampling from a greater number of hauls.
 Here we find that the age composition ISS per haul was dependent on the species type, had a large range depending on the type of error included in determining ISS, and was generally larger than one fish per haul.

-Previous work has investigated both the inclusion of ageing error (Punt et al. 2008, Liao et al. 2013) and growth (Taylor and Methot 2013) within stock assessment models, however, none have applied these additional sources of uncertainty in the context of estimating ISS.
+Previous work has investigated both the inclusion of ageing error (Punt et al. 2008, Liao et al. 2013) and growth (Taylor and Methot 2013) within stock assessment models; however, none have applied these additional sources of uncertainty in the context of estimating ISS.
 As it pertains to ageing error, in many current assessments an ageing error matrix is implemented (e.g., Williams et al. 2022) in order to account for ageing error that is inherent to the age composition data.
 Use of an ageing error matrix effectively ‘smudges’ assessment model estimates of population-at-age into adjacent age classes prior to fitting the ‘observed’ age composition input data from either fishery-independent or fishery-dependent sources.
-Then, in the model fitting step, an ISS is used to fit the models ‘smudged’ estimates of age composition to the ‘observed’ age composition.
-Here we argue that unless ageing error is accounted for in the age composition ISS used to fit these data then we are likely ‘over-fitting’ the model estimates to the ‘observed’ age composition and that the use of only an ageing error matrix half-way accounts for this source of uncertainty in the assessment modeling process.
-The results from this study suggest that in some cases the addition of ageing error to the bootstrap method decreases the age composition ISS by 20-40%, thus, an ISS that does not take into account this source of uncertainty can be 125-165% too large.
+Then, in the model-fitting step, an ISS is used to fit the models ‘smudged’ estimates of age composition to the ‘observed’ age composition.
+Here we argue that unless ageing error is accounted for in the age composition ISS used to fit these data, then we are likely ‘over-fitting’ the model estimates to the ‘observed’ age composition and that the use of only an ageing error matrix half-way accounts for this source of uncertainty in the assessment modeling process.
+The results from this study suggest that in some cases the addition of ageing error to the bootstrap method decreases the age composition ISS by 20-40%; thus, an ISS that does not take into account this source of uncertainty can be 125-165% too large.